 - Review your title and meta descriptions

 Titles and meta descriptions are commonly used by the search engines in their search results.
-It is often the first thing a visitor will see when they do a search in google.
+It is often the first thing a visitor will see when they do a search on Google.
 They tell your visitors what your small business website is about.
 Use the information you get from reviewing the numbers and stats for your website to create more enticing titles that will bring targeted traffic to your small business website.

 - Check your small business website load speed